-The BC Tech Association (BC Tech) is proud to act as BC’s Designated Referral Partner to the Ministry of Employment and Social Development Canada (ESDC) and the Ministry of Immigration, Refugees and Citizenship Canada (IRCC), and will work in coordination with BC Ministry of Jobs, Trade and Technology (JTT) to support the roll-out of the Federal Global Skills Strategy by referring BC-based technology companies that meet the criteria and qualifications into the program.
+The BC Tech Association (BC Tech) is proud to act as a Designated BC Referral Partner to the Ministry of Employment and Social Development Canada (ESDC) and the Ministry of Immigration, Refugees and Citizenship Canada (IRCC) for the Global Talent Stream and Global skills Strategy, and will refer BC-based technology companies that meet the criteria and qualifications into the program.

 What is BC Tech’s Role as a Designated Referral Partner?

 BC Tech has been selected as a Designated Referral Partner for BC.
-Starting in July, BC Tech will make referrals of companies to IRCC’s Dedicated Service Channel and to ESDC’s Global Talent Stream (under category A).
-We will help ESDC and IRCC identify Canadian and foreign companies that qualify under the listed program criteria so that together we can continue to support growth of the tech industry.
+BC Tech makes referrals of companies to both IRCC’s Dedicated Service Channel and to ESDC’s Global Talent Stream (under category A).
+We will help ESDC and IRCC identify Canadian and foreign companies that qualify under the listed program criteria so that together we can support the growth of the tech industry.

-Please review all information about the different programs and services carefully to better understand which options you may qualify for in advance of submitting an application or request for referral.
-If you are confident that a specific program meets your needs, and that you meet the qualification criteria, please submit a request for BC Tech to assess your company’s eligibility if applicable.
-We will start reviewing referrals and contacting companies in July 2017.
+Please review all information about the different programs and services carefully to better understand which options you may qualify for before submitting a request for referral.
+Once you are confident that a specific program meets your needs, and that you meet the qualification criteria, please submit a request for BC Tech to assess your company’s eligibility to firstname.lastname@example.org.

 Note that being referred by BC Tech does not guarantee you will be approved by ESDC or IRCC for their programs, and we can only refer companies who fully meet the criteria listed for each of these programs.